HelenaTrojes/GardenOfEden/docs/usability_tests.md

 - **Visibility of system status**: Ensuring the app provides feedback for user actions.
 - **Match between system and the real world**: Using intuitive representations like flowers for mood tracking.
-- **Error prevention and recovery**: Avoiding accidental deletions and providing clear options to undo changes.
+- **Error prevention and recovery**: Prevent accidental deletions with a confirmation dialog.
 - **Consistency and standards**: Ensuring uniform navigation and design patterns.

 #### Key Findings from Heuristic Evaluation

-- The flower representation was well-received for its visual appeal, but users may need better explanations of its meaning.
+- The flower representation could be well-received for its visual appeal, but users may need better explanations of its meaning.
-- The journal editing flow could be improved by making the "Save" action more distinguishable.
+- The journal editing/deletion flow could be improved by changing the layout structure.

 ### Hypotheses and Research Questions